 We are responsible for the erection, repair, maintenance and replacement of street name plates.
 On new developments, the developer is responsible for arranging the erection of street name plates.
 All other directional and statutory signs associated with highways are the responsibility of Hampshire County Council.

 A vehicle is classified as abandoned if it is untaxed and the owner or keeper cannot be identified, or fails to respond to a legal notice.
-For useful information from the Police on how to deal with abandoned vehicles on private land please see guidance on their 'someone has left a car on my land, what should I do?' webpage.
+For useful information from the Police on how to deal with abandoned vehicles on private land, please see guidance on its 'someone has left a car on my land, what should I do?' webpage.

-The DVLA offer a service for you where you can request information about a vehicle's registered keeper, but only if you have 'reasonable cause' which includes an abandoned car.
+The DVLA offers a service where you can request information about a vehicle's registered keeper, but only if you have 'reasonable cause' which includes an abandoned car.

-The Council, in certain circumstances, will allow, by the issue of a dispensation, a vehicle or vehicles to park lawfully in what otherwise would be a contravention of a TRO.
+The Council, in certain circumstances, will allow, by the issue of a dispensation, a vehicle or vehicles to park lawfully in what otherwise would be a contravention of a Traffic Regulation Order.
 Apply for a dispensation

 Winter road travel advice

 Snow, ice, high winds, mist and fog, heavy rain - winter can bring all kinds of severe weather.
 These present different challenges both for keeping the Highways Agency network open and for road users driving through difficult conditions.
 Please read the Met Office advice for travelling in severe weather for more information.

 - Phone: 01252 622122